ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+07 / 08 / 2021

+* bikes_changes_pastx finally ironed out to perfection, but models will not return positive results ..

 06 / 08 / 2021

 * Well on the way to fixing fullness_xago once and for all.
 However, every data_day has a row of 0s at their end, which I will solve at the root earlier, rather then compensating for it when generating features